 Source: German AIC 18/20

-Civil German air operators are advised to take potential risk into account in their risk assessment and routing decisions within FIR KARACHI (OPKR) and FIR LAHORE (OPLR) below FL260 including landing, taxiing, parking and take off.
-Potential risk to aviation from dedicated anti-aviation weaponry and possible attacks at all airports.
+Civil German air operators are advised to take potential risk into account in their risk assessment and routing decisions within the southern part of Sinai Peninsula (as part of FIR CAIRO (HECC)) below FL260 including landing, taxiing, parking and take off.
+Potential risk to aviation from latent threats.

 East between 293000N 324000E and 282000N 331500E and 273000N 341000E to FIR CAIRO (HECC) boundary.